-Plan to arrive in San Jose on Jan.
-13, ideally between 2:00 and 5:00 PM if you wish to join the welcome dinner.
-Those arriving at the airport by 5:00 PM can join us for a welcome dinner at the hotel.
+Plan to arrive in San José on Jan.
+5, ideally between 2:00 and 5:00 PM if you wish to join the welcome dinner at the hotel.
 If your flight arrives after 6:00 PM plan on eating dinner on the plane, or we can hold a late meal for you at the hotel.

-You may want to arrive a day or two early (at your own cost) to take in sights of the city.
-We suggest you plan departures for after 11:00 AM on Jan.
-20, though earlier or later flights can be accommodated.
+You may want to arrive a day early (at your own cost) to take in sights of the city.
+We have blocked a limited number of early night rooms at the Hotel Bougainvillea for this; after they are taken it will be on an as available basis but we are happy to help.
+You can also arrive to an airport hotel with a shuttle if coming in late the night ahead.
+We suggest you plan departures for after 12:00 PM on Jan.
+12, though earlier or later flights can be accommodated.
 Those going on the extension may depart at a time convenient for you on Jan.
-24. Do remember you have to be at the airport about 3 hours ahead of your scheduled flight on this return so we do not advise booking early morning flights; latemorning is fine.
+16 (suggested after 12:00 PM).
+Do remember you have to be at the airport about three hours ahead of your scheduled flight on this return so we do not advise booking early morning flights; late-morning is fine.